 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 You’ve piled up a large sum of cash, and you’re finally ready to use it to purchase a home.
 Or perhaps you’ve built up significant equity in your current home, and are looking to sell it so you can downsize to a property you could buy in cash.

-Or maybe you’re a buyer struggling to compete in the 2022 market who’s heard about these new Cash Offer programs real estate tech companies are advertising.
+Or maybe you’re a buyer who’s heard about these new Cash Offer programs real estate tech companies are advertising.

 Why sellers (still) love cash

 Buying in cash has plenty of benefits — for one thing, you’ll be mortgage-free (sounds pretty nice!).
 You’ll also avoid the additional expense of mortgage insurance and save thousands on mortgage loan interest, since you won’t be paying any.

 But the biggest reason buyers are turning to cash?
 Gaining an edge over other bids.

 “We love working with a cash buyer,” says Sherry Ludecker, a top-rated real estate agent in Johnson City, Tennessee.
 “A buyer purchasing a home with a mortgage loan could still lose their financing, even with a solid preapproval letter.
 So, a cash buyer gives sellers peace of mind.
 It’s one less way a deal could die.”

 Appraisals remain a hot-button issue